 Every day, someone asks how they should go about getting local currency while traveling.
-Most people think the best way is to exchange money at the bank before leaving home.
-Others think they should exchange it at the airport in their home country.
+Some people think that the best way is to exchange money at the bank before leaving home, whilst others believe that they should first invest as much money in the idea of Forex Trading (look for an ECN Broker here) as possible, and then exchange it so they have more to play with on their travels.
+Some also think they should exchange it at the airport in their home country.
 And the last group thinks they should exchange it at the airport when they arrive at their destination.
-Well, I’m here to tell you that all of those choices are WRONG!!!
+Well, I’m here to tell you that all of those choices are good, but they’re not the ones I’ve been thinking of!!
 So, how do you get local currency?
-Using an ATM abroad will give you the best rates and fewer fees!
+Using an ATM abroad will give you the best rates and fewer fees! *Originally posted on 8/19/2017.
+Updated on 8/13/2019 – All new info is in blue!

 7 Steps To Using An ATM Abroad

-Alert your bank of your travel plans.
+Alert the bank of your travel plans.
 The worst thing in the world is having your card frozen because they think you’re a victim of fraud.
 It happened to me in Canada as I was trying to buy some Lay’s Ketchup Chips and various other Canadian delicacies, lol!
 I had to stand to the side and call my bank over $6 worth of junk food.
-So, do yourself a favor – alert your bank online or by calling customer service.
+So, do yourself a favor – alert your bank.
+Luckily, most banks have added this function to their online banking options so it’s even easier.

 Be prepared with currency conversions BEFORE you even step up to the ATM.
 You don’t want to be “THAT” person fumbling around while the line grows behind you.
 If you want to take out the equivalent of $100 in Croatia, know how much $100 USD is in (HRK) Croatian Kuna.
 It’s best to have a currency converter on your phone for quick, easy access.
 My favorite app – for Android – is Currency Plus as it comes with the converter and a calculator so you can easily switch between the two.
 Also, this is a big help when you’re shopping and you want to add up your items and calculate the total.